import random

 theta_ml = np.linalg.solve(X.T @ X, X.T @ y) ## <-- SOLUTION

-theta_aug_ml = max_lik_estimate(X_aug, yn)
+return theta_mltheta_aug_ml = max_lik_estimate(X_aug, yn)

-array([[-0.2123287 ],
+theta_aug_mlarray([[-0.2123287 ],

 [-0.18826531]])